 If the information at issue involves juvenile conduct that occurred after September 1, 1997, and it does not appear that any of the exceptions in section 58.007 apply, the requested information is confidential pursuant to section 58.007(c) of the Family Code and must be withheld under section 552.101 of the Government Code.

 Section 261.201 of the Family Code reads in part as follows:

 If the requested information consists of reports, records, and working papers used or developed in an investigation made under chapter 261 of the Family Code, and the investigating agency has not cited to a rule it has adopted regarding the release of this type of information, the information is confidential under section 261.201(a) of the Family Code and must be withheld under section 552.101 of the Government Code.

-Section 552.104 states that information is excepted from required public disclosure if release of the information would give advantage to a competitor or bidder.
+Section 552.104 of the Government Code excepts information from required public disclosure if release of the information would give advantage to a competitor or bidder.
 The test under section 552.104 is whether knowing another bidder’s or competitor’s information would be an advantage, not whether it would be a decisive advantage.
 Boeing Co. v.
 Paxton, No. 12-1007, 2015 WL 3854264, at *9 (Tex.
 June 19, 2015).
-This exception protects information from public disclosure if the governmental body demonstrates potential harm to its interests in a particular competitive situation.
+This exception protects information from public disclosure if the governmental body demonstrates potential harm to its or a competitor’s interests in a particular competitive situation.
 See Open Records Decision No. 463 (1987).
-Generally, section 552.104 does not except bids from public disclosure after bidding is completed and the contract has been executed.
-See Open Records Decision No. 541 (1990).

 Section 552.108(a)(1) states that information held by a law enforcement agency or prosecutor that deals with the detection, investigation, or prosecution of crime is excepted from required public disclosure if "release of the information would interfere with the detection, investigation, or prosecution of crime."
 Information pertaining to a pending case is one example where release of that information would interfere with the detection, investigation, or prosecution of crime and may therefore be withheld.